iPad 7 SIM Card Reader Replacement

 Step 16

-- Gently glide that pick around the top-right corner of your device to break free the adhesive.
-You've got this!
+- Gently slide the pick around the top-right corner of the device to loosen the adhesive.
+Take it slow and steady, and you’ll be on your way.

 Step 17